enableiot/iotkit-agent/README.md

 #### UDP

 Even if your development framework does not support MQTT client or Web Request, you can still use UDP to send data to the Cloud.
-Here is a curl example `tests/udp-test.sh`:
+Here is a command line example `tests/udp-test.sh`:

     echo -n '{ "s": "temp-sensor", "m": "air-temp", "v": 26.7 }' | \
-         nc -4u -w1 'localhost' 41234
+         nc -4u -w1 127.0.0.1 41234

+#### UDP

+If assuring the message delivery to the `iotkit-agent` is important to you (yes, I'm talking about you UDP) you can use a simple TCP socket connection to send data to the Cloud.
+Here is a command line example `tests/tcp-test.sh`:

+    echo -n '{"s": "temp-sensor", "m": "air-temp", "v": 26.7}' | \
+         nc 127.0.0.1 7070